Skip to Main Content

 Hookworm in Dogs: Signs, Treatment & Prevention

 Intestinal parasites can do more than cause gastrointestinal problems for your dog; these infections can be deadly in young puppies.
-Here, our Argyle vets discuss the causes of hookworm infections in dogs, their lifecycle and how to prevent them from happening.
+Here, our Argyle vets discuss the causes of hookworm infections in dogs and how to prevent them.

 What are hookworms?